 -Access to our patient support group

--Removal of the gastric balloon after 6 months
+-Removal of the gastric balloon after 6 or 12 months